Advertise Lake Vacation Rentals

 So large it covers parts of six counties in two states, Lake Hartwell draws millions of visitors a year to play on its 56,000 acres of water.
 With plenty of water for boating, water skiing and fishing, it has become one of the most popular recreation lakes in the southeast.
 Lake Hartwell in the Northeast Georgia Mountains and Upcountry South Carolina is one of the most visited US Army Corps of Engineer lakes in the nation.

 Anglers come to Hartwell Lake for the striped bass fishing.
 Also known as rock fish, a fish over 60 pounds was caught in Lake Hartwell, and fish in excess of 20 pounds are common.
 There are also healthy populations of crappie, bream, catfish, hybrid bass and largemouth bass.
-Because of PCB's in the water there have been fish advisories in effect since 1976 (see link below.)
+Because of PCB's in the water there have been fish advisories in effect since 1976 (see sidebar link).

 There are two state parks on the Georgia side of the lake and two on the South Carolina side.
 Hart State Park, now known as Hart State Outdoor Recreation Area, covers 147 acres near Hartwell, Georgia.
 It includes a campground, boat ramp, and trails for hiking and biking.
 Tugaloo State Park is also in Georgia.
 Its 393 acres include a boat ramp, swimming beach, and a waterfront campground.
 There are also canoe and cottage rentals, hiking trails, and a mini golf course.
 Near the Georgia - South Carolina border, the Lake Hartwell State Recreation Area is 680 acres in Oconee County, South Carolina.
 The recreation area has a campground and cabins rentals.
 There are also hiking trails and a boat ramp.
 Sadlers Creek State Recreation Area is on a peninsula in Anderson County, South Carolina.
 It is 395 acres and includes a campground, boat ramp and hiking trails.